Equal Employment Opportunity/Affirmative Action

 IU is committed to ensuring equal employment opportunities for qualified persons with disabilities.
 The university will provide reasonable accommodations as provided in the law for employees protected by the ADA by making changes in the work environment or by changing certain practices and procedures.
 If you are an individual with a disability, and you meet the qualifications above, contact your supervisor or Human Resources to discuss your needs.

-IU will investigate sexual harassment complaints in a timely manner and, when there is a finding of sexual harassment, take corrective action to stop the harassment and prevent the misconduct from recurring.
+IU will investigate every sexual harassment complaint in a timely manner and, when there is a finding of sexual harassment, take corrective action to stop the harassment and prevent the misconduct from recurring.
 The severity of the corrective action, up to and including discharge or expulsion of the offender, will depend on the circumstances of the particular case.

 Indiana University defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: